16% reduction in sugarcane crop expected in Punjab, 30% in Sindh

 “The key question to ask is why would a business solely set up to crush sugarcane with approximately half a trillion rupees of investment, 90 mills with an average value of Rs6 billion, with an off-season of seven months, not want to run this season’, he questioned.

-The Pakistan Sugar Mills Association official claimed that the high minimum support price of Rs180/40kg set for sugarcane for the last four years has motivated the growers to plant more sugarcane which has caused Pakistan to produce bumper crops and as a consequence the nation has become a surplus producer severely depressing local sugar prices.
+The PSMA official claimed that the high minimum support price of Rs180/40kg set for sugarcane for the last four years has motivated the growers to plant more sugarcane which has caused Pakistan to produce bumper crops and as a consequence the nation has become a surplus producer severely depressing local sugar prices.

-Contrary to the Pakistan Sugar Mills Association claimed, Cane Commissioner Punjab, Wajid Ali pointed out that according to the estimates reported by Punjab Agriculture department, 16 percent reduction in sugarcane crop is expected.

 LAHORE: Sugar mills across the country on Monday announced boycotting sugarcane crushing season on account of mismatch in sugarcane price and the price for sugar.